KitKat4191/VRCJsonTestSuite/README.md

 <img src="https://raw.githubusercontent.com/KitKat4191/VRCJsonTestSuite/refs/heads/master/Unity_fggAA7dXXU.png" width="343">

-To use the test runner, you first have to open your Unity project's `manifes.json` and add `"testables" : ["software.kat.vrcjsontestsuite"]`.
+To use the test runner, you first have to open your Unity project's `manifes.json` and add `"testables" : ["software.kat.vrcjsontestsuite"]`